adamluckydo/ontology/README.md

 # ontology

-Argument maps and notes on life &amp; reality
+Argument maps and notes on life and reality